 - What are the legal requirements for your moving money into that country?
 Typically, you must have a bank account in the country you want to own a property in for the purpose of paying expenses as well as depositing capital/income.

 - What are the tax requirements regarding foreign property in both the country you’re investing in as well as your own country?
-Taxes vary from country to country and can be quite complicated.
+Taxes vary from country to country and are often quite complicated.
 Often, owning foreign property is beneficial to United States citizens, which is why the U.S. has begun to impose more strict laws regarding foreign assets.
 You must fully educate yourself in this area to avoid any unwanted tax implications down the road.

 - Who can you trust to manage your investment property?
 For instance, if rental properties in Tahiti are your plan—who can you trust implicitly to designate as the person to manage the elements this entails?